sunnyzanchi/graphql-lnl/readme.md

 })
 ```

 If you have a bit of extra time, you can take a minute to try and implement one of the related fields.
-If you want to look at an example, this repo has the `vehicles` field added on the Person type at tag `step3.1`.
+If you want to look at an example, this repo has the `vehicles` field added on the Person type on branch `step3.1`.